 New Members: After a new member has gone through orientation, the Vice President will give the registration form to the Membership Coordinator.
 The Membership Coordinator will update the Membership Roster and will send the new member information to all MVLP Board members as soon as possible and to the Webmaster for posting on the web site.

-Gift Card/Winner’s Cards: The Membership Coordinator will be responsible for recording the weekly Money Hole/4 Holes in One winners and will notify the Treasurer and President at the end of the month so Winner’s Cards can be ordered from the Pro Shop.
+Gift Card/Winner’s Cards: The Membership Coordinator will be responsible for recording the weekly Money Hole/4 Holes in One winners and will notify the Treasurer and President at the end of the month so the winnings can be ordered from the Pro Shop.
 The Coordinator will also record the awarding of committee gift cards to members and notify the MVLP Board if a member has already received a committee card.

 The Statistician will be a full-time resident of SaddleBrooke and have good general computer skills with a working knowledge of Excel, Word, and e-mail.

 - Receive the monthly record of member’s scores from the Member-at-Large who is in charge of collecting, correcting and recording the weekly scores.

 - Record the monthly scores to determine the monthly winners of the Low Net, Low Gross and Hole in Wonder Awards.
 A putter must attend at least three putting sessions in a given month in order to be eligible to receive a monthly award.

 - Calculate each member’s new handicap according to her scores for the month